 COLD 4 HOURS

-- SMI Gel Bags Cool the Targeted Area for up to 4 Hours
+- SMI Gel Bags Cool the Targeted Area for 3+ Hours

 - Mini-Ice Pillows Maintain a Safe, Continuous Therapeutic Temp